9 Cheese Experiences You Need to Have in Wisconsin

 6. Spend a day (or three) in cheese country.

 Green County was where many Swiss immigrants to the Midwest settled, so Swiss cheese is a particular focus here.
-Less than 20 miles north Monroe, New Glarus is a true “Little Switzerland” right here in Wisconsin.
+New Glarus is a true “Little Switzerland” right here in Wisconsin.
 Home to the Swiss Center of North America, this small town has some of the best Swiss food and culture outside Bern.
 Get traditional fondue at the Glarner Stube and stock up on local cheeses at Edelweiss Cheese Shop.
 Though it’s not cheese related, you’ll also want to stop at New Glarus Brewery, an award-winning craft beer spot that only distributes here in the state.

 7. Meet the kick-butt women of Wisconsin cheese.